-Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence A broad and thorough Performance Management plan exists for monitoring and reporting progress toward performance goals that ensures successful student outcomes.
-Identifies sound assessment practices that effectively monitor student and teacher performance.
-Identifies what data or information is (or will be) collected, how it will be analyzed, and by whom.
-Interim benchmarks have been identified to ensure progress toward performance goals for all student subgroups, and a plan is presented to adjust these benchmarks annually.
-Describes how this data is (or will be) utilized to inform policy and management decisions.
-0 4 6 2) A culture of data-driven instruction exists.
-A portfolio inclusive of formative, interim and summative assessment tools are consistently used and well understood by all staff.
-A system for data analysis and reflection to inform instruction is in place 0 2 3 demonstrating their dedication to developing and maintaining Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Demonstrates community need and demand for the school and its particular educational model.
+demonstrating their dedication to developing and maintaining Limited or Moderate Strong Selection Criteria No Evidence Evidence Evidence Demonstrates community need and demand for the school and its particular educational model.
 There is a sound strategy in place for marketing, branding, and community outreach to achieve promised student enrollment.
 Includes specific strategies for recruiting educationally disadvantaged, at-risk, diverse, and underserved families.
-Sufficient funds are dedicated in budget to marketing, recruitment, and outreach.
+Sufficient funds are dedicated in budget to marketing, recruitment, and outreach, including to local teachers and schools.
 Based on the results of outreach efforts to date, provide a projection for each category of educationally disadvantaged students to be served.
 The combined percentage of projected non-white, English Language Learner, economically disadvantaged (low-income), and Special Education (Individuals with Disabilities) students is no less than 5% below the combined percentage for traditional public schools within the school's enrollment catchment.
 The enrollment goals for each year through final expansion are reasonable and supported by credible data.
-0 4 6 2) Demonstrates significant planning and effort to meaningfully engage and solicit input from current and prospective families and community members on the implementation and operation of the school.
+O 4 6 2) Demonstrates significant planning and effort to meaningfully engage current and prospective families, community members and educators on the implementation and operation of the school.
 Describes the current level of parent engagement in the new school or expansion project.
 Includes a description of effective parent, family, and community engagement strategies that are utilized by the school.
 Documents a sound strategy is in place to secure interest and engagement of community members, local partners, and other community and political support for the school.
-Describe the roles parents and community members may play in the school's decision- making and life on an ongoing basis.
-0 3 4 TOTAL POINTS /
+Describe the roles parents and community members may play in the school's decision-making and life on an ongoing basis.
+0 3 4 TOTAL POINTS /10